How to Apply for College – A Guide for Online Students

 A young girl reading a book

-The college admissions process can be daunting for high school students and their families, especially for students going from homeschool to college.
-Read this guide to help online students learn how to apply for college.
+The college admissions process can be daunting for high school students and their families, especially for online students going from online learning to applying for in-person colleges.
+Luckily, applying for college involves some clearly defined steps.

-You should have the following paperwork ready for the college admissions process:
+Generally, you should have the following paperwork ready when you begin the college admissions process:

 When Should Online Students Apply for College?

-How to Apply for College for Online High School Students
+How to Apply for College as an Online High School Student

-1. Make your initial list of schools to apply to
+1. Make your list of schools to apply to

 When: At least 1 year before application deadlines